emdb-empiar/sfftk/docs/converting.rst

 .. note::

     IMOD files must have a mesh generated using ``imodmesh`` command.

 Note that the primary descriptor should only be changed to a value of a geometrical descriptor that is *actually* present in the EMDB-SFF file.

 For IMOD files, ``sfftk`` tries to infer which primary descriptor to use.
-Also, it also tries to ensure that a change corresponds to the actual file contents.
+Also, if the primary descriptor is changed, it tries to ensure that a change corresponds to the actual file contents.